-Louise and Peter Harris took on Wilkins Chimney Sweep in 2011.
-The husband and wife team grew their network to 14 national franchisees over seven years.
-But now, with pastures new on the horizon, they have just sold Wilkins to StumpBusters UK Ltd. "Our plan was always to sell the business on.
-At the beginning of 2018, we had an opportunity to sell.
-It made significant sense to do it.
-So, we did.
-I think it's important franchisors and franchisees clearly think about their exit strategy."
+Louise's husband Peter bought Wilkins Chimney Sweep in 1989 and the couple franchised it in 2011.
+They grew the network to 14 national franchisees over seven years.
+But now, with Peter entering retirement, and new opportunities opening up for Louise, they recently sold their franchise to Darren Taylor Holdings Limited, owner of Stumpbusters.
+"Our plan was always to sell the business," says Louise.
+"At the beginning of 2018, we received an offer to sell.
+It made sense as it was the right time.
+So, we accepted.
+I think it's important franchisors and franchisees have an exit strategy planned."

 Louise doesn't deny sexism in business exists, there's enough official evidence to suggest the UK has a challenge.
 But she has discovered the best way to approach your career is with determination.
 "When Peter and I first started networking, people were shocked when they realised I owned and ran the business.
-For example, when we exhibited at the franchise shows, people assumed I was just a helper or 'a bit of totty', so would talk to him.
-They were surprised when he responded, 'I can tell you all you like about sweeping the chimney, but if you want to know more about the business, talk to the boss!"
+For example, when we exhibited at the franchise shows, people assumed I was just a helper or 'a bit of totty', so would talk to Peter.
+They were surprised when he responded, 'I can tell you all about sweeping chimneys, but if you want to know more about the business, talk to the boss!"